younisdev/Napula-Wealth-V0.5/README.md

 2. Navigate to the project directory.
 3. Install all required dependencies listed in requirements.txt.
 4. Run the Django development server using the command: `python manage.py runserver`.

-## About the Developer:
-Napula Wealth was developed by Younis Ayoub, a skilled freelancer with expertise in web development, financial data integration, and AI.
-With a passion for innovation and a commitment to delivering high-quality solutions, Younis strives to exceed client expectations and drive impactful results through his work.

-## Conclusion:
-Napula Wealth serves as a testament to my proficiency as a freelancer, showcasing my ability to conceptualize, develop, and deploy complex web applications tailored to meet the diverse needs of users.
-Whether you're an investor, budgeter, or currency enthusiast, Napula Wealth offers the tools and features you need to achieve financial success.